 Reading Time: 2 minutes

-We’re going to get some heat over the next few days, so add some Caribbean flavours to your take-away.
+We’re going to get some more heat during the month of August. so here are some matching Caribbean flavours to explore.

 Though there are many to choose from, here are three local choices for some treats from the islands.